alvaro-saez/business_afi/README.md

  - _**WEB SITE ADMINS**_:
   3. Create **email product alerts** about **"out of stock"** or **"discontinued"** product status which help the admins to make a decision about keeping the product in production or not.
-  4. Create a **online database** to analyce the product price evolution, make different dashboards and detect errors in the "dataLayer".
+  4. Create a **online database** to analyze the product price evolution, make different dashboards and detect errors in the "dataLayer".
 <p align="center"><img src="https://github.com/alvaro-saez/business_afi/blob/main/imgs/alert-on-it.gif"></p>

 ###  :computer: Technology stack: